ProSource | 9/20/2015 | Expert Advice

 Whether going with one of a variety of wood styles or a stone such as slate or marble, LVT provides a beauty and realism that will add a sophistication to even the oldest, most traditional bathroom.

-Even still, tile remains a strong option for bathroom flooring.
-But if you want to veer away from this path, you have other choices that are as safe, beautiful and durable.
+Even still, tile remains a strong option for bathroom flooring and comes in many wood look options as well.
+But if you or your client wish to veer away from this path, you have other choices that are as safe, beautiful and durable.

 Review the inspiration for ideas, and add images you like to your myProSource Project Center.
-Then visit your local ProSource Showroom to view samples firsthand that will infuse your space with the character of your preferred design.
+Then visit your local ProSource Showroom to view samples firsthand that will infuse your bathroom project with the character of you and your client's preferred design.

 Whether you are updating a little or doing a full-scale remodel, you’ve come to the right place.
 Browse stunning spaces created by ProSource trade professional members.
 Get inspiring tips and advice from experienced design specialists.
 Share your ideas with friends and family.
 Stay on budget with wholesale prices on more than 40,000 products.